-Recommendation A8 (to campus administration and units): Campus should consider a model (parallel to the use of scatter plots as the diagnostic tool) with a required default definition for career merit (e.g. z score of multi-year average annual merit score) unless an alternative operational definition that is better able to identify extant salary structure problems has been proposed by a unit's faculty and approved by the relevant Dean and Provost.
+Recommendation A8 (to campus administration and units): Campus should consider a model (parallel to the use of scatter plots as the diagnostic tool) with a required default definition for career merit (e.g. z score of multi-year average annual merit score) unless an alternative operational definition that is better able to identify extant salary structure problems has been approved by the relevant Dean and Provost.
+Units should consider (and the FSPWG can share) other models (e.g. from CU's School of Education (EDUC)) for this latter purpose.
 Units should not be able to shirk salary equity audit requirements based on this ambiguity about the operational definition of career merit.
 Because equity audits require comparison between faculty salaries in terms of career merit, merit must therefore be quantifiable and comparable, whether on an annual or career basis.